chao-yuyu/EmbedRAG/README.md

 ### LoRA/QLoRA Model Merging

-After training, merge the LoRA adapter with the base model:
+After training completion, you need to merge the LoRA adapter with the base model:

 ```bash
 python merge.py \